onleines/coincharge-bot/README.md

 ---

-## Project status
+## Project Status

 Coincharge Support Chat is an actively developed project.

 Retrieval quality and answer grounding depend heavily on the quality and clarity of the indexed source content.

 Both the software and the underlying content structure are therefore continuously improved.

 ---